dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 sudo mix gatling.deploy myapp
 ```

-This builds the initial release, looks up an available port and configures nginx to proxy to the app and containing [the necessary settings for using websockets](https://www.nginx.com/blog/websocket-nginx/).
+This builds the initial release, looks up an available port and configures NGINX to proxy to the app and containing [the necessary settings for using websockets](https://www.NGINX.com/blog/websocket-NGINX/).
 It also creates a `init.d` script that is used to manage the app process.
 You can see the available commands for this service by running `sudo service myapp`.